hritsh/polaris-lite/README.md

 1. user asks a health-related question
 2. nurse agent drafts an initial response (intentionally may be imperfect)
+3. system detects which auditors should run based on keywords in the prompt
-3. medical and legal auditors review the draft in parallel
+4. auditors review the draft **sequentially** - you see each one process in real-time
-4. if issues are found, the correction agent rewrites the response
+5. if issues are found, the correction agent rewrites the response
-5. user sees the full reasoning chain and final (safe) response
+6. user sees the full reasoning chain and final (safe) response
-6. in hitl mode, user can approve/reject/edit corrections before they're applied
+7. in hitl mode, user can approve/reject/edit corrections before they're applied

+## dynamic auditor activation

+the system intelligently activates additional auditors based on your prompt:

+**pediatric auditor activates on keywords like:**

+- child, children, kid, baby, infant, toddler, newborn
+- son, daughter, pregnant, pregnancy, breastfeeding
+- "2 year old", "6 month old", teenager, adolescent

+**drug interaction auditor activates on keywords like:**

+- medication, medicine, drug, prescription, pill
+- specific drug names (ibuprofen, tylenol, aspirin, etc.)
+- mix, combine, together, interaction

+this means asking "what's a good headache remedy?" will run 3 auditors, but asking "what's the right tylenol dose for my 2 year old who's also on antibiotics?" will run all 5!

 ## limitations